 This research continues to highlight the differences in what is being selected in cafeterias versus what students are consuming.
 This research not only points out that students who are enrolled in the NSLP are consuming lunches higher than the recommended targets for sugar but also that students enrolled in the NSLP are consuming a lower number of nutrients than what they are selecting for lunch.
 These findings highlight the need for policy makers, researchers, and school leaders to better comprehend what students are both selecting and consuming in cafeterias across the country as these two nutrient values appear to be markedly different.

-Previous Studies vs. Current Research
+Previous Research

-Previous research on student participation in the NSLP was mixed with many studies reporting associations between program participation and increased BMI (Capograssi & You, 2015; Hernandez et al., 2010; Millimet et al., 2010; Schanzenbach, 2009), and others reported either no change or positive health changes in students (Alfonso et al., 2019; Briefel et al., 2009; Gundersen et al., 2012).
-In the quantitative portion of this research, food selection patterns indicate support for the link between program participation and poor health outcomes as the selected lunches were generally high in sugar and low in nutrients.
+Previous research on student participation in the NSLP was mixed with many studies reporting associations between program participation and increased BMI (Capograssi & You, 2015; Hernandez et al., 2010; Millimet et al., 2010; Schanzenbach, 2009), and others reporting either no change or positive health changes in students (Alfonso et al., 2019; Briefel et al., 2009; Gundersen et al., 2012).
+In the quantitative portion of this research, food selection patterns indicate support for a potential link between NSLP program participation and poor health outcomes as the consumed lunches appear to be generally high in sugar and lower in nutrients.
 This aligns to previous research by Heidelberger and Smith (2015), who found that children from low-income households consume a high frequency of high-calorie, low-nutrient-dense foods.
 This also aligns to research that suggested that people who live with food insecurity and food inadequacies face prolonged diet changes such as consuming foods with high levels of sugars, trans-fat/saturated fat, and refined grains (Estreet et al., 2018).

 In addition, food selection and food consumption also appear to be markedly different.
 The federal government assumes an 85% food consumption rate, but results from the quantitative study of this research suggest that this rate is far lesser and that nutritionally dense items tend to be wasted at higher rates (Cohen et al., 2013).
 For example, most students received milk with their lunch, but the vast majority of students in the sample did not drink any of the milk that they selected.
 This seems to align with the limited research on school food consumption patterns among students.
 Scholars have weighed lunch trays and used before/after photos, generally finding high food waste and low nutrient density in school lunches (Cohen et al., 2013).

-This also aligns to the research that suggested that 36% of parents who reported low/very low food security also reported low fruit and vegetable intake (Guzman & Goss, 2012; Caspi et al., 2012).
+These findings also appear to align to the research that suggested that 36% of parents who reported low/very low food security also reported low fruit and vegetable intake (Guzman & Goss, 2012; Caspi et al., 2012).
 This finding was demonstrated in the qualitative study when students were asked why vegetable intake may be low in their cafeteria.
-Seventy percent of all interviewees explicitly said that they believed that students did not like specifically the vegetables being served in the cafeteria.
+Seventy percent of all interviewees explicitly said that they believed that students did not like the vegetables being served in the cafeteria.
 It appears as though prior research (Guzman & Goss, 2012), the quantitative study (only 8% of students consumed any vegetables), and the qualitative study (70% of students suggesting students don’t like the vegetables served) all suggest that students from low-income communities may not be consuming the recommended amount of vegetables at home or in the cafeteria.
 More research is needed to better explain this trend, yet these findings highlight the need to better understand student consumption patterns of the more nutrient-dense items during school lunch.

 Home Selection vs. School Selection